Last Updated: 02/23/21 at 10:10 AM

 - At check-in, you will complete a “self check-in” procedure, including a health screen

 - Health screening items include your temperature, heart rate, respirations per minute, and symptom screening

-- The School at Springbrook Campus – Family Visitation Tents
+- The School at Springbrook Campus – Rooms in The Family Engagement Center

-- Community Homes – Individual Home Outdoor Spaces
+- Community Homes – Individual Home Designated Spaces

 For families traveling from outside the area where their loved one lives, we have compiled a list of some nearby lodging: